Skip to main content

 There are a couple of options for primers if you don’t have the time to commit.
 Self-priming paint, a product that was created precisely to cut out that extra step, is a great option for some.
 According to tests done by Consumer Reports, self-priming paint will offer some of the benefits of a traditional primer.
 But what should you do if you don’t have self-priming paint?

-Here’s when primer is a must:
+Here’s when primer is a must.

 Most new drywall requires primer

 Often, what determines whether a surface should be primed is if the surface is too porous.
-The issue is that too much of the paint will be drawn in, and you will end up needing multiple coats of paint.
+The issue is that too much of the paint will be drawn in, and you will need multiple coats of paint.
 This is especially true of fresh, unpainted drywall and, in particular, the mud used on the seams.
 Even with smooth sanding, it absorbs paint differently and will appear blotchy and dull without a primer.

 For drywall, there are two choices that work best.
 If you are an expert or have hired professionals and are working with an exceptionally smooth surface, standard drywall primer will be sufficient.
 If, however, your drywall has small imperfections like pockmarks, scuffing, or fine ridges, a high-build drywall primer-sealer is a better option.
 Although more expensive, it will smooth and level an uneven surface.